parogers/dice-roller/README.md

 The looping was done by some basic DOM manipulation.
 Elements are removed when out of frame, and then tacked onto the opposite end so they eventually come back into view.

+Initially I considered using a canvas to render each spinner.
+In some ways that would have been easier, though sticking to HTML elements means things are easier to style with CSS.
+As well, this code could easily be refactored into a reusable UI element, with each tile showing a different page of content, image, form control etc. (eg similar in use to ion-slide)

 ## Screenshots

 ![Screenshot](docs/screenshots/shot1.png)